 This is a podcast with Christopher R. Jones from The Authentic Leader Show.
 When I decided to be a mental health speaker and suicide prevention speaker, it wasn’t easy.
 Those are topics no one wants to talk about.
 The world is thawing a bit on the subject of late given the rise in mental illness and suicides.
 I am sorry it took that to get people to listen.
 But at least they are.

 Anne Moss Rogers is the Emotionally Naked® Speaker.
-As a motivational mental health speaker and suicide prevention speaker, she captures hearts and fills them with hope.
-Her goal is to help audiences and student populations foster a culture of connection to prevent suicide, reduce substance misuse, and find life after loss.
-She is the 2019 YWCA Pat Asch Fellow, author of the book, Diary of a Broken Mind.
+As a mental health and suicide prevention speaker from Richmond Virginia, her goal is to help adult and student audiences foster a culture of connection to prevent suicide, reduce substance misuse, and find life after loss.
+She is the 2019 YWCA Pat Asch Fellow, and author of the book, Diary of a Broken Mind.

 Suicide is a tough subject but the #2 cause of death on college campuses.
 In fact I wish I had some magic tricks for the college crowd.
 A friend of mine suggested eating fire.
 I thought that posed risk of burning my hair and maybe I’d rather be sawed in half.
 But that would require talent above my pay grade.